Go Memory Layout Visualizer

 What It Does

-This extension shows you how Go lays out structs in memory - byte offsets, alignment, padding, everything.
-It'll highlight wasteful padding and let you optimize field ordering with one click.
+This vscode-go extension shows you exactly how Go lays out structs in memory - byte offsets, alignment, padding, and cache line boundaries.
+It highlights wasteful padding in your golang structs and optimizes field ordering with one click, helping you reduce memory usage and improve performance.

 Why Use This